Photo courtesy The Nature Conservancy

 Impact

-Delving deeply into the design influences that have shaped American places, LALH books explore the exceptional inventiveness of American landscape architects, from Frederick Law Olmsted to Ruth Shellhorn.
+Delving deeply into the design influences that have shaped American places, LALH books and films explore the exceptional inventiveness of American landscape architects, from Frederick Law Olmsted to Ruth Shellhorn.

 Engaging histories offer insight into the places these individuals helped create, and guidance for the stewards who care for them today.
 Today’s practitioners find inspiration in long-forgotten works that reflect timeless principles of beauty and environmental balance.